The Climbing Works International Festival

 International licenses are NOT required for the CWIF.

-To enter a Team we ask that you donate an entry fee of £10 per Team - this will be donated to a charity of our choice.
+To enter a Team we ask that you donate an entry fee of £10 per Team - this will be donated to a Climbers Against Cancer, our favourite charity.
 This donation is not compulsory but there's a very good chance that you will not win anything if you feel like the donation is not in your interest ; )

 In 2012 we raised money for the Edale Mountain Rescue Team and Macmillian Cancer Support.
 We'll have a number of raffles with over £2000 worth of prizes to give away over the weekend.
 Please bring your wallet and give generously!

 For 2011 our chosen charity was Andy's Rehab Support Exchange - in case you didn't know ex British Champion and World Cup winner Andy suffered a stroke in December 2010.
 In 2011 we raised approx £1000 to help Andy recover.
 HUGE thanks to everyone who contributed.

 So what else is happening at the CWIF 2014?

 We'll update this more as we get closer to the event but as in previous years expect a FREE BBQ on the Sunday with meat from the Peak District and a selection of veggie burgers.
 We've also been given a load of giveaways from our sponsors Adidas & Scarpa which we will throw into the crowd during the Semi's & Finals so make sure you get yourself a good seat.
 We're also planning to have a raffle with some great prizes, again donated by our sponsors, which will hopefully get some much needed cash in the charity boxes.
 Scarpa will also be here over the weekend with some special weekend deals on climbing and approach shoes so keep an eye on Twitter & Facebook and we'll announce these deals before the weekend.